leemoomoo/leemoomoo.github.io/_pages/about.md

 Hi there!
 My name is Xiaoyao Li.
 I am a lecturer at the Department of Artificial Intelligence, School of Advanced Interdisciplinary Studies, Central South University of Forestry and Technology (CSUFT).
 I joined the [Institute of Artificial Intelligenc Application](https://www.x-mol.com/groups/csuftai) in 2022.
 My research interests lie in image processing and educational data mining.

 ## Education
-:mortar_board: PhD in Modern Statistics and Statistical Machine Learning, 2020-2024, <span class="grey">Imperial College London</span> \
+:mortar_board: Ph.D. in Control Science and Engineering, 2013-2022, <span class="grey">Hunan University, China</span> \
-:mortar_board: MASt (Part III) in Mathematical Statistics, 2019-2020, <span class="grey">University of Cambridge</span> \
-:mortar_board: BSc in Mathematics with Statistics, 2016-2019, <span class="grey">Imperial College London</span>
+:mortar_board: B.Sc. in Mathematics and Applied Mathematics, 2008-2012, <span class="grey">China University of Petroleum, Beijing, China</span>

 A data-driven personal website
 ======